Phonetics: Phonemic Symbols 1.1

 Chose the symbol that represents the final sound of the word bath.

-C | /ð/ Hint: /ð/ is a voiced dental fricative.
-This symbol represents the final sound in the word bathe. |
+A | /ð/ Hint: /ð/ is a voiced interdental fricative.
+This symbol represents the final sound in the word bathe.
+The final sound in the word 'bath' is /θ/, a voiceless interdental fricative. /bæθ/ |

-A | /s/ Hint: /s/ is a voiceless alveolar fricative; this symbol represents the final sound in the word pass. |
+B | /h/ Hint: /h/ is a voiceless glottal fricative.
+The final sound in the word 'bath' is

-C | /z/ |
+C | /θ/ |

 Question 11 Explanation: